 Ironically, the last preseason No. 1 to finish ranked lower, 2012-13 Long Beach Poly, also lost to probably the best Montverde Academy team in this current era.
 “They were like a college team,” remarked members of the Jackrabbits’ coaching staff after falling to the Eagles, 76-51, at the City of Palms Tournament in Florida.
 Poly didn’t fall from its No. 1 perch until losing, in overtime, to Etiwanda in the CIFSS Division I-AA semifinals.
 Part of the reason Poly was preseason No. 1 was the thought that junior forward Kameron Chatman would eventually be eligible to join the team, but it never happened.
-Still Poly had the personnel to finish No. 1 and if it would have we’d be on a string of six consecutive No. 1s.
+Still Poly had the personnel to finish No. 1 and if it would have we’d have been on a string of six consecutive No. 1s.

 We actually did put together a string of six “correct” No. 1s between 2000 and 2005.
 Dominguez of Compton, L.A.
 Westchester and Mater Dei had dominant runs in that time frame and it wasn’t an overwhelming process to pick out the No. 1 team when you could see the NBA was in the future for talents such as Tyson Chandler or Amir Johnson with depth around them.